‘Project Runway’ 2017 Finale Recap — Who Won Season 16 Tonight?

 Tim’s Feedback

 After the judges gave their feedback, it was time for Tim to come in and he gave them his feedback on what they said and what to do from here.
-For Margarita, he said there is a customer that would wear each of her looks and to own it.
-He told Ayana got great feedback and she should be feeling very confident.
+For Margarita, he said there is a customer that would wear each of her looks and own it.
+He told Ayana she got great feedback and she should be feeling very confident.
 He wanted Kentaro to work on making it cohesive, as Kentaro said he was going to make another look to help it out.
 Tim warned him about timing.
 He told Brandon he constantly works his magic.
 He told them all to stay on their path.

 Model Fittings